lehins/massiv/README.md

   ])
 ```

-* Next one is `IxN n` and is for working with N-dimensional arrays, and has a similar looking
+* The third one is `IxN n` and is for working with N-dimensional arrays, and has a similar looking
   constructor `:>`, except that it can be chained indefinitely on top of `:.`

 ```haskell